Abi91/UnityParrot/README.md

 # UnityParrot - XInput Handler

+This fork allows the usage of controllers for Ongeki.
+The Contoller has to use DirectX for example the Xbox 360 Controller.
+While the mouse isn't being used, the keyboard is used to scan the Aime card (F2).

 This fork uses the DirectX API by speps: https://github.com/speps/XInputDotNet

-It allows the usage of controllers that use DirectX, for example the Xbox 360 Controller.
-While the mouse isn't being used, the keyboard is used to scan the Aime card (F2).

 # Controls:

+Movement:   Left Analog Stick

 Left Wall:  Left Bumper

 Right Wall: Right Bumper

 Left1 :     Dpad Left

 Left2 :     Dpad Down

 Left3 :     Dpad Right

 Right1:     X

 Right2:     A

 Right3:     B

 Left Menu:  Select

 Right Menu: Start